actfong/docker-workshop/README.md

 #### Mini Challenge 2
 Please install the `redis` gem from https://github.com/redis/redis-rb by adding it to your Gemfile and run `bundle install` (TIP: There are various ways to do that!)

+When installing the redis gem, don't forget to re-build your image (`docker build`)

 Once you have installed the `redis` gem, can you use `irb` within your sinatra-app container to set and get values on the Redis container that you just created?